krtkl

 Nope.
 Again, there are two “hard” ARM Cortex-A9 processor cores so you can run a wide range of real-time and general-purpose operating systems.
 Or if you don’t want the overhead of an OS, you can even run “bare metal!”

-I noticed you have an STM32 microcontroller in your block diagram but you don’t mention it in the campaign.
+I noticed you have an STM32 microcontroller in your block diagram but you didn’t mention it in the campaign.
 What does it do and can I run my own code on it?

-The STM32 functions as a USB-to-serial bridge, power-supply manager, Bluetooth-integration bridge, boot-source controller, USB boot flash mass-storage-device bridge, LED and button controller, and I2C auto-configuration manager.
-We provide pre-integrated, functioning firmware for this device, which allows us to implement many of the platform and mobile application usability features intrinsic to snickerdoodle.
+The STM32 functions as a USB-to-serial bridge, power-supply manager, boot-source controller, USB boot flash mass-storage-device bridge, LED and button controller, and I2C auto-configuration manager.
+We provide pre-integrated, functioning firmware for this device, which allows us to implement many of the platform and usability features intrinsic to snickerdoodle.

 However, if you wish to build your own custom firmware for the STM32 device, both ST and ARM provide complete free toolchains and SDKs for the STM32F078, and the STM32 debug pins are fully exposed as well (on J2).